As hazardous waste swells with energy boom, funds bet on Clean Harbors

-NEW YORK, April 1 (Reuters) - Even as its share price has slumped 8 percent in the year to date, hazardous waste manager Clean Harbors, Inc. has cleaned up in terms of fund-manager interest as more of them bet on one of the down sides of the energy boom.
+NEW YORK (Reuters) - Even as its share price has slumped 8 percent in the year to date, hazardous waste manager Clean Harbors, Inc. has cleaned up in terms of fund-manager interest as more of them bet on one of the down sides of the energy boom.

 Manufacturers large and small have opened U.S. plants to take advantage of low energy costs as cheap natural gas and shale oil transform the United States into one of the world’s largest energy producers, in turn swelling the amount of battery acids and other chemicals left over from the production process.